 PARTIAL LIST OF SHORT STORY PUBLISHING CREDITS:

-- Five of Deborah’s stories are published in Sisters in Crime Desert Sleuths Chapter anthologies, including Suspense Magazine‘s Best of 2012 Anthology Finalist SoWest: Desert Justice and Suspense Magazine‘s Best of 2011 Anthology Finalist SoWest So Wild.
+- Six of Deborah’s stories are published in Sisters in Crime Desert Sleuths Chapter anthologies, including Suspense Magazine‘s Best of 2012 Anthology Finalist SoWest: Desert Justice and Suspense Magazine‘s Best of 2011 Anthology Finalist SoWest So Wild.

 - “Waves of Regret” 2nd Place Prize for original short story, awarded by The Society of Southwestern Authors.
 Print version of this story appears in The Story Teller 2011 issue.